 However, no economy can continue to fall forever.
 Sooner or later, production begins to recover and that occurred in Russia, particularly after the crisis and the devaluation of the rouble in 1998.
 After that Russia’s economy improved, in great measure because of the boom in world capitalism and the demand for Russian oil and gas.
 Putin benefitted from that recovery.
 He is the representative of the Russian oligarchs who have grown rich through shameful plundering of the Russian state and people.
 He also gained popularity by making a show of standing up to US imperialism.

-Putin and the reactionary Russian oligarchy have only succeeded in consolidating capitalism in Russia (at least temporarily) by basing themselves on the gains that were made possible by the October Revolution.
+Putin and the reactionary Russian oligarchy have only succeeded in temporarily consolidating capitalism in Russia by basing themselves on the gains that were made possible by the October Revolution.
 Russia today is very different from Russia in 1917.
-Although average productivity of labour in Russia is half that of the European average, nonetheless thanks to the gains made possible by the October Revolution, it is a modern, industrialized country with a powerful working class.
+Although average productivity of labour in Russia is half that of the European average, nonetheless it is a modern, industrialized country with a powerful working class.
 It is also a formidable military power.

 Unlike Yeltsin who adopted a servile attitude to US imperialism, Putin is asserting himself against America and against Europe: in Georgia, in Ukraine and Crimea (and lately in Syria).
 The first concern of the Kremlin (the ruling oligarchy) was and is to reassert Russia’s domination over its old spheres of influence, starting with the former Soviet Republics that lie on its borders.
 In the case of Georgia, the American imperialists received a kick in the teeth.
 Putin said: thus far and no further.
 In the 2008 war in Georgia, Moscow did not hesitate to use its military power to underline the point.
 Later it did the same thing in Ukraine.
 This shows the limitations of the power of US imperialism and the growing power and confidence of the Russian ruling clique.